JulieW23/GradApp/deliverables/iteration-02.review.md

    * Replace mocked-up data with real functionality
    * Populate database with fake data
    * Developers of different app layers will collaborate to make the process easier
+ * Test app functionality once all layers are complete